 We had some scrap wood outside and we drilled a small hole into the top of them to place a candle in them.
 These fall candles are the perfect accents on the mantel and are one of my favorite fall decor projects.
 You can use battery-operated candles if you have kids or pets in your home.

 You can also create some easy faux tree candle holders with just a few items from the dollar store.

 When should you start decorating for fall?

 I start decorating in August when the kids go back to school.
-By doing this, it helps us shift our mindset that we are moving into fall and that helps everyone settle back into a routine.
+Doing this, it helps us shift our mindset that we are moving into fall and that helps everyone settle back into a routine.
 Most people start decorating around Labor Day and continue through the months until Thanksgiving time.